MulziSAW/nethogs/README.md

 Introduction
 ------------

 This is my fork of the NetHogs program.
 It has support for csv export.

 Usage for logging every 60s:
     `nethogs -d 60 -z /path/to/.csv`.
 The csv columes are epoch,local_time,process,pid,user,sent(kB),received(kB)

+For a service, add this to `/etc/systemd/system/nethogs.service`
     [Unit]
     Description=Service for continous nethogs logging
     After=network.target